By DullesMoms, Jan 2021

 Visit President Lincoln’s Cottage and immerse yourself in the space where the Great Emancipator, our nation’s 16th President, would craft decisions that change the course of our nation’s history.

-At Mount Vernon, plan on spending the day at the estate of our country’s first present, George Washington.
+At Mount Vernon, plan on spending the day at the estate of our country’s first president, George Washington.

 If you’re looking to give your feet a rest from walking, the National Museum of American History has an online Presidential exhibit that’ll still knock your socks off!